AirOps offers powerful SEO automation and content workflows, but that power comes at a cost most teams don't anticipate.

 AirOps vs Metaflow: Metaflow's AI marketing agents handle everything AirOps does—keyword research, content automation, SEO automation, bulk publishing—at a fraction of the cost ($19/month vs $199+ for AirOps).
 But Metaflow doesn't stop at content and SEO.

-The unified growth platform: AirOps forces you to stack tools—one for SEO, another for outbound, another for account targeting, another for product signals.
+AirOps forces you to stack tools—one for SEO, another for outbound, another for account targeting, another for product signals.
 Metaflow connects inbound, outbound, account-based marketing, and product-led growth in one platform.
 Build a content agent.
 Build a LinkedIn agent that finds prospects and sends DMs.
 Build an account-scoring agent that triggers campaigns.
 Build a product-signal agent that routes to sales.
 All agents share the same canvas, data, and logic.

-For agencies and marketers: One AI agent builder covering content pipelines, outbound prospecting, account plays, and product motions—for the cost of one tool.
+One AI agent builder covering content pipelines, outbound prospecting, account plays, and product motions—for the cost of one tool.
 Stop paying AirOps $5K/year for SEO automation alone, then stacking Zapier, Instantly, and three more subscriptions.

 Pros